What is Achilles Tendonitis?

 "Daily eccentric training for Achilles tendinopathy is a safe and easy measure, with beneficial effects on the microcirculatory tendon levels without any evident adverse effects in both mid‐portion and insertional Achilles tendinopathy."

 Eccentric exercises should only be performed if there is no swelling in the area as you will probably experience some pain as the tendon is lengthened.
 These exercises are designed so that you do the work on the way down and not when rising up.
-See the video below that shows how to perform an eccentric exercise for Achilles tendonitis.
+See the video below that shows how to perform eccentric exercises for Achilles tendonitis.

 Stop Running Pain in 21 Days!